AchiengJoy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 \n\nFile 6-create_local_variable creates a new local variable
 \n\nFile 7-create_global_variable creates a new global variable
 \n\nFile 8-true_knowledge prints the result of the addittion of 128 wiyth the value stored in the environment variable TRUEKNOWLEDGE
+\n\nFile 9-divide_and_rule prints the result of POWER divided by DIVIDE.